 As required by IAS 29, the Group's consolidated financial statements include the financial statements of the subsidiaries in the hyperinflationary economy, restated in terms of the measuring unit current at the end of the reporting period.

-For the restatement of financial statements of the subsidiaries in Iran, the Group applies the conversion coefficient derived from the Consumer Price Index of Iran published by the Statistical Centre of Iran.
+For the restatement of the financial statements of the subsidiaries in Sudan, Iran, Turkey and Ethiopia, the Group applies the conversion coefficients derived from the Consumer Price Index of Sudan published by the Central Bank of Sudan, from the Consumer Price Index of Iran published by the Statistical Center of Iran, from the Consumer Price Index of Turkey published by the Turkish Statistical Institute and from the Consumer Price Index of Ethiopia published by the Central Statistical Agency of Ethiopia.
+Major Consumer Price Indexes are described.

+Consumer Price Index and corresponding conversion coefficients of Sudan are presented below.

+End of reporting period Consumer Price Index Conversion coefficient

+31 December 2011 182 37,196

+(omission)

+31 December 2018 1,490 4,543

+31 December 2019 2,339 2,893

+31 December 2020 8,639 783

+31 December 2021 36,131 187

+31 December 2022 67,674 100